FEUP-LDTS-2021/ldts-project-assignment-g1202/docs/README.md

 # LDTS_T12_G02 - Dungeon Boy

-## Game Description
+## com.dungeonboy.Game Description

 The Dungeon Boy is a Dungeon-Crawler like based game in which the player goes through different levels and maps and faces different enemies until reaching the final boss.
 It has 2 playing modes, the Survival mode in which the player has to survive through some tough fights with enemies, and try not to die along the way (at least not too many times).
-The Player vs Player mode (PVP) consists in a mode where the player can face a player 2, and the winner will be crowned on the best results out of 5 intense rounds.
+The com.dungeonboy.Player vs com.dungeonboy.Player mode (PVP) consists in a mode where the player can face a player 2, and the winner will be crowned on the best results out of 5 intense rounds.

 This project was developed by João Duarte (201707984), Miguel Tavares(202002811)   and Inês Garcia ( 202004810) for LDTS 2021-22.